 If you have any questions or concerns regarding the revocation of your IRA, please call or write to us.
 Our telephone number, address, and contact name, to be used for communications, can be found on the application that accompanies this Disclosure Statement and Internal Revenue Service (IRS) Forms 5305 series agreement.
-This Disclosure Statement.
 This Disclosure Statement provides you, and your beneficiaries after your death, with a summary of the rules and regulations governing this IRA.

 Definitions.
-The IRS Forms 5305 series agreement for traditional IRAs contains a detailed definitions section.
-The definitions found in such section apply to this Agreement.
+The IRS Forms 5305 series agreement for traditional IRAs contains a definitions section.
+The definitions found in such section apply to this agreement.
 The IRS refers to you as the depositor, and us as the custodian.
 References to "you," "your," and "IRA owner" will mean the depositor, and "we," "us," and "our" will mean the custodian.
 The terms "you" and "your" will apply to you.
-In the event you appoint a third party, or have a third party appointed on your behalf to handle certain transactions affecting your IRA, such third party will be considered your agent and, therefore, "you" for purposes of this Agreement.
-Additionally, references to "IRA" and "traditional IRA" will mean the custodial
+In the event you appoint a third party, or have a third party appointed on your behalf to handle certain transactions affecting your IRA, such third party will be considered your agent and, therefore, "you" for purposes of this agreement.
+Additionally, references to "IRA" and "traditional IRA" will mean the custodial account and include an IRA indicated to be a SEP IRA.